 Consultation will take place over two phases between Winter 2025 and Fall 2025.

-• Phase 2: City staff will engage the community on proposed solutions, including quick wins (6 to 18 months) using temporary, flexible materials such as signs, paint, placed curbs, and bollards.
+• Phase Two: City staff will engage the community on proposed solutions, including quick wins (6 to 18 months) using temporary, flexible materials such as signs, paint, placed curbs, and bollards.
 Staff will also present short-term actions (1 to 3 years) that typically require council approval before implementation, as well as long-term changes (3+ years) which can be delivered alongside future development or planned roadwork.

 Information, reference materials, and reports on public consultation activities will be posted here.